Skip navigation

 Micro:bit Electronics

-Through Micro:bit programming, students explore both electronics and coding.
-They learn to control traffic lights, program LED displays, create color-changing effects, and even build simple sound-based projects — combining hardware and software learning.
+Through Micro:bit programming, learners explore both electronics and coding.
+They learn to control devices, create interactive outputs, and build simple projects that combine hardware and software.

 Woman interacting with immersive experience